-This year, my oldest entered high school, and lately she is prone to saying things like "No need to paint my room, Mom, because in four years I'll be gone."
+This year my oldest is in her last year high school, and lately she is prone to saying things like "No need to paint my room, Mom, because next year I'll be gone."

 Aaaah!
 Now, that motivates me.
 Of course, even after she goes to college, she'll come home for holidays, but I can see a huge change on the horizon.
 And so I feel motivated to enjoy the here and now.

 - Making the Most of the Holiday Season